rakicdominik68-alt/History-Of-Minecraft-Xbox-One-Edition/README.md

 - Added a "World Resize" option to expand smaller sized worlds into larger sized ones.

 # Xbox One Edition CU7
+CU7 was a version of Xbox One Edition released on December 18, 2014.